RobertFlexx/PowderCore-Engine/README.md

 ## Integration Examples

 PowderCore is designed to integrate almost anywhere.
 The Rust backend exposes a clean, minimal C API that can be consumed from almost any environment.
+Making it a good reason to use it for the engine library itself.

 ### Rust